simpleledgerinc/grpc-bchrpc-node/README.md

 ## A BCHD gRPC client for node.js

-This package provides a gRPC client for connecting to BCHD.
-SLP support is provided when the full node has SLP index enabled, which is currently under development [here](https://github.com/simpleledgerinc/bchd).
+This package provides a gRPC client for connecting to a BCHD full node.

 ### Install